The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Credit level||Progressive avg. annual premium||Amica avg. annual premium|

 |Very Good (740-799)||$1,453||$1,174|

-If you're saddled with an at-fault crash, speeding ticket, reckless driving citation, or DUI on your résumé, Amica could be a better choice than Progressive.
-Every car insurance company will handle driving offenses differently, so always do your due diligence and compare quotes to figure out which insurer suits you.
+If you are carrying an at-fault crash, speeding violation, reckless driving citation, or DUI on your résumé, Amica could be a better choice than Progressive.
+Each auto insurance company enacts rate penalties differently, so it's worth comparing quotes to find out which insurer is best for you.

 |At-fault accident (damage < $1,000)||$2,720||$1,646|

 Car insurance companies use a driver's age to indicate risk, assigning rates accordingly.
 An auto insurance policy is typically more expensive for teen drivers — due to their increased odds of being involved in an accident — and relatively affordable for middle-aged drivers.
 Because every car insurance company evaluates ages in a different way, it's wise to compare rates and find a suitable policy.

 As a general rule, teen drivers should choose Amica over Progressive: the former's average annual rates are $2,882 less than the latter's..

 |Age bracket||Progressive avg. annual premium||Amica avg. annual premium|

 Cost aside, Progressive and Amica each carry pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
 Be sure to get quotes and compare rates before purchasing a policy.